Akureyri: Education

 There are two high schools (junior colleges) in Akureyri, one of them being the second oldest in Iceland.
-The Menntaskólinn á Akureyri is a junior college in Akureyri and so is the Verkmenntaskólinn á Akureyri (Akureyri Vocational College).
+Menntaskólinn á Akureyri (MA) is the older of the two schools, offering purely academic studies, while the newer Verkmenntaskólinn á Akureyri (VMA), offers both academic and vocational studies.
 The University of Akureyri (Háskólinn á Akureyri) was founded in 1987.
 There are 3 faculties or colleges, the Faculty of Business and Science, Faculty of Humanities and Social Sciences and Faculty of Health Sciences.
 The university offers master's degrees in several subjects.

 Transport

 Airport

-Akureyri Airport, one of four international airports in Iceland and the only international airport in the north of the country, was constructed in 1955 replacing the airstrip at Melgerdismelar further to the south.
-The current airport is mostly used for domestic flights, with seasonal scheduled international flights and flights to Nerlerit Inaat in Greenland throughout the whole year.
-Icelandair flies several times a day to Reykjavík, and there are also domestic flights to Grímsey (a small island to the north) and to Vopnafjörður and Þórshöfn (both small settlements in northeast Iceland).

-In 2007, Akureyri Airport had a passenger traffic level of 221,200 and 19,778 aircraft movements.
+Akureyri Airport is, other than the main hub at Reykjavík–Keflavík, the only airport in Iceland with scheduled international commercial service.

+The majority of traffic at Akureyri airport is domestic.
+Icelandair flies several times a day to Reykjavík.
+Additionally, Norlandair operates flights to Grímsey, Vopnafjörður and Þórshöfn (small settlements in northeast Iceland), as well as limited service to Nerlerit Inaat (Constable Point) in Greenland.

+EasyJet, Edelweiss and Transavia serve seasonal international flights to Amsterdam, London-Gatwick, Manchester and Zürich.

 Marine port

-The port of Akureyri is vital to the town, which largely bases its livelihood on fisheries.
+The port of Akureyri is vital to the town, as fisheries are an important part of its economy.
 It is the site of large fish processing plants and has docking facilities for trawlers.
 It is also important for freight handling and for tourism, as cruise ships stop in Akureyri during the summer months.
 The ice-free nature of the port has been important in the town's establishment.

 Bus

-SBA-Norðurleið (Icelandic Bus Company - northern route) is an Akureyri-based company that provides a long-distance bus service to the town.
 Local bus services within Akureyri are provided by the SVA (Akureyri Bus Company), which does not charge fares.
 The cessation of fares in 2008 resulted in an increase of 130% in passenger numbers compared to the previous year when fares were charged.

 Roads

 Route 1 or the Ring Road (Þjóðvegur 1 or Hringvegur) connects the town with the other parts of the country, including Reykjavík, which is 390 km away.
 The road is mostly one lane in each direction, but is paved and open year-round.
-There are no paved roads from Akureyri to the unpopulated interior of the island.
-However, the F821 mountain road is open in summer: it climbs southwards from Akureyri and connects with the F26 mountain road across the interior to the SW of the country.
-Parking in the central area requires use of a parking disc indicating the time that parking has commenced.
-Parking is free but is limited in certain areas to a maximum period ranging from 15 minutes to 2 hours.
+The Vaðlaheiðargöng tunnel is directly east of the town on Route 1.
+It opened for traffic in December 2018, reducing the road distance from Akureyri to Mývatn lake by 16 km.
+It is currently Iceland's only toll road.